Luc-Bertin/PythonBlog/_posts/2020-09-07-webscrapping.md

 > Note from wikipedia: *Where possible*, WebDriver uses native operating system level functionality rather than browser-based JavaScript commands to drive the browser.
 This bypasses problems with subtle differences between native and JavaScript commands, including security restrictions.

 Interesting article to read [too](https://stackoverflow.com/questions/42562963/why-we-dont-need-server-in-selenium-webdriver)

+## Making use of Selenium webdriver !

+Reading the installation process from the [unofficial but thorough community docs](https://selenium-python.readthedocs.io/installation.html) is a good starting point to set the tools we need.

+1. Create a virtual environement
+2. Install Python bindings client library:
+`pip install selenium`
+3. Takes a (web)driver matching with the browser you want to automate a session in.
+I.E. I have Chrome, i can download the ChromeDriver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) for **the matching version** of Chrome I have.
+4. You can install the driver in the current working directory and use it for instanciation of a ChromeDriver.
+Or